Banyango/quark/README.md

 This example creates a global quark, and then uses the state in two different components. useQuarkState is a hook that allows you to subscribe to a specific part of the store state, and updates will only occur when that state updates.

 You can also create a context bound version of a quark by doing the following.
-This is useful if you want a component types to have multiple stores in your application.
+This is useful if you want a component type to have multiple stores in your application.

 ````typescript